pkp/pkp-docs/learning-ojs/en/users-and-roles.md

 **Disable** keeps the account in place, but blocks the user from accessing it.

-**Remove** clears the user account out of your journal records and the user can no longer login, but the account remains in the system.
+**Remove** un-enrolls the user from all roles in the journal, but the user account remains in the system.

 **Login As** allows you to temporarily log in as that user, for example, to complete an outstanding task.